flipflopapp/rewq-cli/README.md

 ## Usecase 2: Quickly open a list of links

-Suppose you instead wanted to dump a list youtube (and non-youtube) videos for exercises.
+Suppose you instead wanted to make a list of youtube (and non-youtube) videos for exercises.

 Workout 1 - Exercises
 https://www.youtube.com/playlist?list=PLoy7IsGb6mC0TJbFGcTvHWaiOUu7b3Ill